“Raising a kid is part joy and part guerilla warfare.” – Ed Asner

 2. I loved being their first teacher.

 When they were babies, I thought of their future lives.
 Perhaps, they would fly to the moon or if not at least land on a star.
 Whatever their future held, I made sure I nurtured their God-given talent during their first six years of life.
 Experts say children are like a sponge in those early years and I need to take advantage of that huge window of learning.
 I taught my children to read and write even before they reached pre-school.
 I taught them how to sing even if I was out of pitch.
 I taught basic piano lessons, which they needed if they wanted to pursue their singing talents.
 I taught them to pray that God lives in their hearts.
 I taught them that they needed to study on their own without my help once they reached third grade.
 I taught them that their grades were their responsibility and not mine.
 That their education belonged to them and my responsibility is to ensure they finish a college education.
 I taught them basic foundation of life and if they don’t believe or pursue my beliefs; that is their choice, not mine.

 I believe mothers can only teach so much, and other factors like peer pressure, media exposure and school education come into play.

 3. I loved being their ““almost best friend.”

 So many times they ask me questions while their beautiful eyes look at me with trust, confusion and innocence.
 I have often prayed that my answers guide them.
-Even though I always want to protect them and step in for them when they make a difficult decision, it is every important that I do not interfere so that they will learn from their own experiences and develop confidence in their own judgment.
+Even though I always want to protect them and step in for them when they make a difficult decision, it is very important that I do not interfere so that they will learn from their own experiences and develop confidence in their own judgment.
 As their ““almost best friend,” I listen patiently as they whine, roar, cheer and rant.